Documentary Drawing in Italy

 Check our Identity Abroad page and resources listed below for information specific to you and other students who may be on your program.

-Open to undergraduate or graduate design, architecture and visual art students from any accredited U.S. college or university.
+Open to undergraduate or graduate students from any accredited U.S. college or university.
 Priority will be given to KU students.
 Minimum 2.5 GPA required (exceptions considered after submission of a petition).

 Barry Fitzgerald is a Professor of Illustration at the University of Kansas.
 He has taught a variety of drawing and illustration courses at KU since 1993.
 His clients include The New York Times, Playboy Jazz Festival, Vagrant Records, McGraw-Hill Publishing, among others.
 His illustrations have received over 100 national and international awards.
 His images have been in over 65 juried and invitational exhibitions, including shows in New York, Los Angeles, and London.